What Is Patient Experience and How Is It Measured?

 How is Patient Experience Measured?

-While there are many ways to capture information on patient experience, the Centers for Medicare and Medicaid Services (CMS) use Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys, developed by the Agency for Healthcare Research and Quality (ARHQ), to measure a patient’s experience with doctors, hospitals, health plans, and other healthcare entities such as home health agencies or skilled nursing facilities.
-CAHPS® is the gold standard for measuring patient experience and captures the patient’s voice in different healthcare settings using a standardized methodology.
+While there are many ways to capture information on patient experience, the Centers for Medicare and Medicaid Services (CMS) use Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys, developed by the Agency for Healthcare Research and Quality (ARHQ), to measure patient experience with doctors, hospitals, health plans, and other healthcare entities such as home health agencies or skilled nursing facilities.
+CAHPS® is the gold standard to measure patient experience and captures the patient’s voice in different healthcare settings using a standardized methodology.

 CAHPS Survey Categories